FoxCloudera/jumpboxMaster/README.md

 # jumpboxMaster

-#  This goal of this repo is to setup cloud security components and build out instances.
+#  The goal of this repo is to setup cloud security components and build out instances.

 ## Notes:
 *  Currently only works on AWS.
 More to come soon...